 A low hazard is defined as:

 As well as identifying flood hazard areas, we have also identified defended areas.
 Defended areas are protected by a flood protection scheme (e.g. stop bank).
-You can see these defended areas on our plan change maps.
+You can see these defended areas on our e-District Plan.

 The Waikato Regional Policy Statement directs us to identify these defended areas in the District Plan.
 This is to ensure that landowners are aware that there is an element of risk that the stop bank may fail.
 These areas will be included in the District Plan but we are not proposing to have any specific rules attached to them.